Residence Halls at MSOE

 Most of our freshmen and sophomores live on campus.
 Milwaukee School of Engineering policy requires all unmarried freshmen and sophomores under 21 years of age to live in the residence halls unless their primary residence is 30 miles or less away and the student commutes from the residence of a legal parent or guardian.

-Living in the residence halls provides some of the most memorable moments of your campus experience.
-MSOE has three residence halls: Loock Hall, Johnson Hall and Regents Hall.
+MSOE has three residence halls: Viets Tower, Loock Hall and Regents Hall.
 Each hall has both single and double rooms on each floor.
 Residents may choose which hall they would prefer to live in.
-However, Regents Hall and single rooms are typically available only for upperclassmen.
+However, Regents Hall is reserved for female students.
+Single rooms are typically assigned to those that have specific needs.

 Margaret Loock Residence Hall (MLH)